The DavisTM program provided by Rocky Point Academy

 DURATION: Ten (10) half days

-A complimentary one hour information session provides potential clients, parents, teachers or others with information about:
+1. Online video information seminar: A complimentary 50 minute on-line information session provides potential clients, parents, teachers or others with information about:

 - The gift often hidden behind the thought process which accompanies reading, writing, math and focusing struggles.

 - The program structure and tools.

 2. Online Intake Forms: Due to the personalized nature of our approach, these forms will help us gain a clearer understanding of how to design a program that will maximize strengths, resolve struggles, and use their personal interests to achieve the client’s and family’s goals.